top of page

 Belief and Practice

-With the universal Christian Church, The Lutheran Church—Missouri Synod teaches and responds to the love of the Triune God: the Father, creator of all that exists;
+Together with the universal Christian Church, we confess and respond to the love of the Triune God: the Father, Creator of all;

-Jesus Christ, the Son, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over death and Satan; and
+Jesus Christ, the Son, who became human, suffered and died for the sins of all, and rose again in victory over death and Satan;

-the Holy Spirit, who creates faith through God’s Word and Sacraments.
+and the Holy Spirit, who creates and sustains faith through God’s Word and Sacraments.

-The three persons of the Trinity are coequal and coeternal, one God.
+These three persons are coequal and coeternal, one God.

 October 5, 1892 is a memorable day in the history of Immanuel Lutheran Church of Hewitt, Wisconsin, as it marks the official beginning of the congregation.